JetBrains/teamcity-documentation/topics/storing-project-settings-in-version-control.md

 <note>

-To test kotlin\-based settings in a sandbox project, you can download the settings as a zip archive without disabling the UI: on the project settings page, click the __Actions__ menu and select __Download settings in kotlin format.__ A zip archive will be downloaded.
+To test kotlin\-based settings in a sandbox project, you can download the settings as a zip archive without disabling the UI: on the __Project Settings__ page, click the __Actions__ menu and select __Download settings in kotlin format.__ A zip archive will be downloaded.
 </note>

 <anchor name="ForcingSynch"/>